Urch22/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 4.
 Writing a script that Display current directory contents, including hidden files Task 5.
 Writing a script tha Display current directory contents long format, with user and group IDs displayed numerically, and        hidden files
 Task 6. writing a script that creates a directory
 Task 7.
-Writing a script that Move file from one directory to another directory
+Writing a script that Move file from one directory to another directory Task 8.
+Writing a script that Delete the file inside a subdirectory